What intro music is best for your video?

 Powerful rock royalty free music intro with feel-good confident sound for short promotional video, vlog opener, bumper, outro, logo reveal, and commercial business use.

-15 sec laid-back funky music audio logo reveal with groovy lounge party classic entertainment feel for short promo video, vlog intro / outro, show opener or bumper, and commercial business use.
+Funky audio logo royalty free music with groovy lounge party classic entertainment feel for short 15 sec. promo video, laid-back vlog or podcast intro / outro, show opener or bumper, and commercial business use.
+Listen to our handpicked 10 best funky intros and audio logos for videos and podcasts.

 Urban / hip-hop claps and stomps beat cue with energetic and confident feel for short promotional video, vlog or podcast intro / outro, audio logo, After Effects opener, and commercial business use.